Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 ## Azure key vault
 - A cloud service to store passwords, encryption keys, cetificates and other secrets e-g about databases
+- The programs can directly access the key vault for password
+    - You can design a .net program that does that.
+It will need:
+        - Vault URL
+        - The secret name (whcih for example can be a name of the password)
+        - A secret value - Some way of authorizing a local machine to access the key vault (This can be done using the Azure active directory)
 - **Creating a key vault**
     - Search for key vault in general resources
         - Asign resource group, give name